SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 - Hint: Walk through the steps of how decompilers recreate functions from the stack.
 If you get stuck, Google is your friend.

-### TODO double check that this isn't too hard/easy.
-Also make sure the hint was good enough.

 ## Failing the Flow
 The goal of this exercise is to explore to another one of the limitations of Ghidra: